iliaskessaris/Link-list/ReadMe.txt

 of buiding up from keyboard or from a file.
 Every node of the list contains a number the the address of the next node.
 The input for the list can be only numbers.
+The basic files to check are main.cpp, List.cpp and List.h.
+The ListFile.txt
+that has the data of the list must not have empty lines past its last data.

 Developed in VS not only by me but from her also.